airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 ### Two Properties

 What about if you know two properties?
-What are the different combinations of properties you might know?
+Firstly, what are the different combinations of properties?
 One combination is two sides, what are the others?

 <hintLow>[Answer] The combinations are